AbdelrahmanFahmy0/ConduitAutomationProject/README.md

 ## 🚀 Conduit Automation Project

-Automated end-to-end testing for the **Conduit** web application 📰 (a real-world example app for articles, authentication, etc.).
+Automated end-to-end testing for the **Conduit** web application 📰 — a real-world example app for user authentication, publishing articles and social interactions.
-This project automates UI & API flows to ensure features work as expected across typical user journeys: signup, login, creating/editing/deleting articles, etc. ✅
+This project validates both **UI** and **API** flows, covering core user journeys such as **sign up, login, article creation, editing, deletion, and commenting** to ensure features work as expected. ✅

 ---